s3gw-tech/s3gw/env/README.bm.md

 # Install K3s on a virtual machine

-## Requirements

-Make sure you have installed the following applications on your system:

-* Vagrant
-* libvirt
-* Ansible

 In order to install k3s on a virtual machine rather than on bare metal, execute:

 ```
 $ cd ~/git/s3gw-core/env
-$ ./setup-k3s.sh --vm
+$ ./setup.sh --vm
 ```

-Refer to [K8s section](./README.k8s.md) for more configuration options.
+Refer to [K3s on virtual machines](./README.vm.md) for requirements and for more configuration options.